-Condorcet methods take into account the complete ranking of choices from every voter, which means they have more information to use in picking the winner.
+Condorcet voting methods take into account the entire ranking of the candidates by every voter, which means they have more information to use in picking the winner.
 But just as important as the use of rankings is how those rankings are used.
 Condorcet methods were invented by Marie Jean Antoine Nicolas de Caritat, marquis de Condorcet.

-Condorcet election methods have been called Instant Round-Robin Voting because they use the voters' rankings to compare every choice against every other in head-to-head contests.
-Intuitively, it would not make sense if the winner lost in a head-to-head contest with some other choice.
+Condorcet election methods use the voters' rankings to compare every candidate (alternative) against every other in head-to-head contests.
+Intuitively, it would not make sense if the winner of an election would lose a head-to-head contest with some other candidate.
 Condorcet methods aim to prevent such an outcome.

-The voters are considered to collectively have a preference for choice A over choice B if A is ranked higher than B on more ballots than B is ranked higher than A on.
-If the voters prefer a choice A to every other choice, choice A is the Condorcet winner (CW).
+The voters are considered to collectively have a preference for candidate A over candidate B if A is ranked higher than B on more ballots than B is ranked higher than A on.
+If the voters prefer a candidate A to every other candidate, candidate A is the Condorcet winner (CW).
 An election method is a Condorcet method if it is guaranteed to elect the Condorcet winner, when one exists.

 Although there is usually a Condorcet winner, especially when there are many voters, it is possible that there isn't one.
 In ranked-preference voting systems, preference cycles may exist.
-For example, it is possible that on most ballots, choice A is preferred to choice B, on most ballots B is preferred to C, and on most ballots C is preferred to A. Fortunately, cycles involving the top-ranked choice don't seem to happen often.
+For example, it is possible that on most ballots, candidate A is preferred to candidate B, on most ballots B is preferred to C, and on most ballots C is preferred to A. Fortunately, cycles involving the top-ranked candidate don't seem to happen often.
 And there are good methods for resolving these cycles, called completion rules.
-If the goal of the election is simply to pick the top choice, it usually doesn't matter which completion rule is used.
+If the goal of the election is simply to pick the top candidate, it usually doesn't matter which completion rule is used.

 In the CIVS election result report, the color coding of the final preference matrix tells you whether a completion rule was needed.
 If there are no red cells above the diagonal (or green cells below it), then there are no cycles for a completion rule to resolve, and it doesn't matter what completion rule is used.

-CIVS currently supports four rules for Condorcet completion: The Schulze method (also known as Beatpath Winner and Cloneproof Schwartz Sequential Dropping), Maximize Affirmed Majorities (MAM), a deterministic variant of MAM called CIVS Ranked Pairs, and a runoff-based Condorcet algorithm called Condorcet-IRV.
-The first two rules are described elsewhere (follow the links); CIVS Ranked Pairs and Condorcet-IRV are described below.
+CIVS currently supports five rules for Condorcet completion: Minimax-PM (the default rule), Schulze (also known as Beatpath Winner or Cloneproof Schwartz Sequential Dropping), Maximize Affirmed Majorities (MAM), a deterministic variant of MAM called CIVS Ranked Pairs, and a runoff-based Condorcet algorithm called Condorcet-IRV.
+The Schulze and MAM rules are described in the linked documents; Minimax-PM, CIVS Ranked Pairs and Condorcet-IRV are described below.

 The different rules have advantages and disadvantages.
-Beatpath Winner (Schulze) can be computed very cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
-Because of its simplicity and computational efficiency, it is probably the best known and most widely used method.
-The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive to compute.
-If there are n choices, the ranked pairs algorithms are about n times slower than Beatpath Winner.
-This slowdown is only noticeable if there are many choices (more than twenty).
-Anecdotally, Beatpath Winner seems to be less stable than the other three rules, in the sense that adding one ballot to the set of ballots can have a large effect on the rankings, perhaps because one ballot can create a long new beatpath with global effects.
-Methods based on ranked pairs seem to be more stable in the sense that a given voter's ballot tends not to affect the ordering as much.
-The difference between the two ranked pairs methods, CIVS Ranked Pairs and MAM, is that MAM uses a sophisticated random tie-breaking method, whereas CIVS Ranked Pairs is completely deterministic.
+Minimax is finds the candidate that in a reasonable sense is closest to being the Condorcet winner; it is also the cheapest to compute.
+Richard Darlington has written an in-depth comparison of Minimax against other preferential voting methods (both Condorcet and non-Condorcet), and concluded that Minimax is the best method.
+Schulze (Beatpath Winner) is based on finding the strongest chains of pairwise defeats that can be used to argue one candidate is preferred over another; it can also be computed fairly cheaply using the Floyd-Warshall all-pairs-shortest-paths algorithm.
+The two ranked-pairs rules (CIVS Ranked Pairs and MAM) are more expensive but are still usually fast enough to be practical.
+If there are n candidates, the ranked pairs algorithms are about n times slower than Schulze.
+This slowdown is only noticeable if there are many candidates (more than twenty).
+The rankings produced by minimax tend to be the most stable in the sense that a given voter's ballot does not affect the ordering much.
+The difference between the two ranked pairs methods, CIVS Ranked Pairs and MAM, is that MAM uses a random tie-breaking method, whereas CIVS Ranked Pairs is completely deterministic.
 Thus, the result of running MAM is not determined by just the ballots cast.
 Comparison of the results of MAM and CIVS RP will show if randomization was needed and used by MAM.
-If there is a lot of concern about strategic voting (particularly, burying attacks), Condorcet-IRV is a reasonable choice.
+If there is a lot of concern about strategic voting (particularly, burying attacks), Condorcet-IRV is a reasonable candidate.

 The CIVS Ranked Pairs completion rule is a deterministic variant of Eppley's MAM method; it is also related to other completion methods such as Tideman Ranked Pairs.
 In these algorithms, each of the pairwise preferences in the preference matrix is considered in in the order of the strength of the preference, and kept (affirmed) if it does not create cycles with previously kept preferences.
 Otherwise, the preference is ignored because it is in conflict with stronger preferences.